arielgv/Txt_Srt_Merge/Readme.md

 python srtmerge.py
 ```

 Click the *"Load TXT file"* button to select and load your TXT file.

 Click the *"Load SRT file"* button to select and load your SRT file.

 Once both files are loaded, the *"Preview"* and *"Merge"* buttons will become available.

-Select the desired merging method from check menu.
+Enter the desired error margin (in seconds) in the "Error Margin" entry field.
+This value will be used when merging the files.

 Click the "Preview" button to preview the merged SRT file.